jrroosevelt/VS2PCG/Card clarifications A-L.md

 *Set: Secret Avengers*

 His **Manipulate Matter** Super Power switches the affected character's stats at the moment it is used.
-Later gains to that character's
+Later gains to that character's ATK and DEF work normally (they aren't switched).

+This power lasts for the whole turn, even if the character is turned face down, then back face up with something like his own **Telepathic** Super Power.

 ## [Cable](http://vs.tcgbrowser.com/images/cards/small/NEW-001.jpg) (MC - X-Men)
 ^CardNumber: ^NEW-001, ^NEW-002